 When we started looking at manufactures for our aluminium bottle our choice was easy.
 We partnered with Ball Corporation due to their expertise and technical know-how.
 They are pioneers in packaging, continually innovating to make the most sustainable beverage packaging possible.

 We wanted to look at the possibilities to produce a bottle not only a can, and our choice was quite clear.
 Alumi-Tek® bottles from Ball don’t compromise either end of the packaging spectrum.
 In addition to being infinitely recyclable and re-sealable, our aluminum bottles are light-proof and air tight ensuring that the purity and high quality of Lofoten Arctic Water is maintained.
-Aluminum is quick to chill and stays cold for longer, providing the premium experience that our customers expect and enjoy.
+Aluminium is quick to chill and stays cold for longer, providing the premium experience that our customers expect and enjoy.

 To contribute to a more circular economy, we have reviewed all our steps in the production.

 Our boxes are manufactured by Smurfit Kappa.
 The boxes are 100% recyclable and are produced from a renewable resource.
 By following Smurfit Kappa’s Chain of Custody, we know that 100% of the paper produced and obtained for use in Smurfit Kappa’s packaging solutions has Chain of Custody certification from FSC®, PEFC ™ or SFI ™1

 To ensure that the boxes are not damaged during transport.
 We use plastic film to secure the pallets.
 To contribute to the environment for our use of this plastic, we are a member of Grønt Punkt Norway.
 Where we as a member take our statutory responsibility for the correct recycling of our packaging.